chrisfroeschl/minimalist.vim/README.md

 # minimalist

-A minimal vim theme.
+A minimal vim colorscheme.
 There is no intention to add any support for GUI versions of vim.

 ## Installation